Efficient Two Photon Generation from an Emitter in a Cavity: Steady State Results

 \subsection{High Pump Regime}

-The values of $\eta$ and the emission rates are plotted as a function of $P$ is plotted in Figure \ref{fig: highP}.
-The range of $P$ starts from $P=0.001g_1$, where $P<<\kappa_1,\kappa_2,\gamma$, and extends up to \(P = 0.5 g_1\).
-The efficiency $\eta$ decreases significantly as P increases and its value deviates significantly from that predicted by the analytical expressions at high $P$, as shown in subfigure (a).
-Additionally, as shown in subfigure (b), the TPE rate peaks around $P \approx 0.15g_1$, reaching approximately $3 \times 10^{5}$ biphotons generated per second, at an efficiency of approximately $12\%$, which is more than twice that of SPDC\cite{SPDC_eff}.
-As the pump rate increases further, the TPE rate starts to decrease.
-The magnitudes of $T$ and $L$ are similar, and the deviation between the analytical and numerical values of these quantities is not as severe.
-Subfigure (c) shows that at high $P$, most of the power is dissipated as one-photon emission.
-The magnitude of $O$ is of the order of a few million, whereas the magnitudes of $T,L$ are a few hundred thousand.
-The deviation between the analytical and numerical values of $O$ is severe at high $P$, demonstrating that this causes the discrepancy in the analytical and numerical values of $\eta$. \\
+For the optimal cavity parameters, we now investigate the high $P$ regime.
+The values of $\eta$ and the emission rates are plotted as a function of $P$ in Figures \ref{fig: highP}(a) and \ref{fig: highP}(b) respectively.
+The $P$ is varied from from $P=0.001g_1$, where $P<<\kappa_1,\kappa_2,\gamma$, to \(P = 0.5 g_1\).
+The efficiency $\eta$ decreases significantly as P increases and its value deviates significantly from that predicted by the analytical expressions at high $P$, as shown in Figure \ref{fig: highP}a.
+Additionally, as shown by the blue curve in Figure \ref{fig: highP}b, the TPE rate peaks around $P \approx 0.15g_1$, reaching approximately $3 \times 10^{5}$ photon pairs emitted per second, with an efficiency of about $12\%$, which is more than twice that of SPDC \cite{SPDC_eff}.
+As the pump rate increases further, the TPE rate starts to decrease due to a significant decrease in efficiency.
+The TPE rates and the atomic loss rates become similar in magnitude at high $P$.
+Unlike the large inaccuracy observed in the efficiency values obtained from the analytical model at high $P$, the analytical model predicts the TPE rate and the atomic loss rate within a factor of $2$ of the correct values obtained from the simulation results even at high $P$.
+Figure \ref{fig: highP}(c) plots the OPE rate and shows that at high $P$, most of the power is dissipated as photon emission at $\omega_0$.
+The magnitude of OPE is about an order of magnitude higher than the TPE rate at high $P$.
+The large deviation between the OPE rates obtained from the analytical model and the numerical simulation points to the primary reason for the failure of the analytical model in predicting $\eta$ at high $P$. \\